thefinnlab/psyanim-docs/overview/entities_and_components.md

-# Quick Start: Entities and Components
+# Psyanim 2.0: Entities and Components

 You can check out the full scene definition for this tutorial [here](https://github.com/thefinnlab/hello-psyanim2-tutorial/blob/master/src/MyArriveScene.js).